 Chile-based retailer Cencosud saw profits fall in 2013, although its earnings jumped in the fourth quarter.

-Chilean retailer Cencosud has announced it will be investing less in expansion this year as it focuses on consolidating its Brazilian and Colombian operations.
+In January, Cencosud said it would be investing less in expansion this year as it focuses on consolidating its Brazilian and Colombian operations.